 Just a little life update!

 For those who follow me on instagram, you probably know that I ended up having hip surgery recently after tearing my labrum.
 Crazy when you consider the fact that I’m only 26 and in-shape(ish).
-I’ve run half marathons (x4), rode my Peloton every day (almost) in June, and generally tried to move my body some way every day.
+I’ve run half marathons (x4), ride my Peloton fairly regularly, and generally tried to move my body some way every day.
 Ultimately, a lot of it was do to an abnormality I had – Femorocacetabular Impingement Syndrome (FAI) – which of course I didn’t find out about until after the fact.